nico-rodriguez/full-stack-developer-devChallenges/image-uploader/README.md

 ## Deploy

+Since this is one project out of several others in the same repository, for pushing changes related to it run

 ```bash
 # Only push the changes in the `backend/` folder
 git subtree push --prefix image-uploader/backend heroku master
 ```

+For running a complete deployment process (frontend building and pushing to Heroku), go to the `backend/` directory and run `npm run deploy`.